Genetic testing helps some people glimpse their cardiovascular future.

 The announcement in April 2003 that scientists had worked out the order of the three billion letters in the human genetic code revved up the hopes and imaginations of many people, cardiologists included.
-Personal genetic report cards will someday help each of us better understand our heart disease risk and point the way to new treatments.
-But "someday" will be a while coming — the human genome isn't giving up its secrets easily, and some of what we're learning we don't quite know what to do with.
+Personal genetic report cards, mused a few, will someday help each of us better understand our heart disease risk and point the way to new treatments.
+They're right, of course.
+But "someday" will be a while coming "" the human genome isn't giving up its secrets easily, and some of what we're learning we don't quite know what to do with.

 Heart disease has long been known to run in families.
-Some cardiovascular conditions are passed from parents to children.
+Some cardiovascular conditions are passed from parents to children in the same simple way that pea plants pass on traits such as seed color or pod shape.
 These conditions, caused by changes in a single gene, include hypertrophic cardiomyopathy, familial hypercholesterolemia, long QT syndrome, and Marfan syndrome, to name just a few.

 Not all cardiovascular disease stems from such simple changes.
 Some genes increase the odds of developing heart disease but don't guarantee it.
 And a fair amount of it is the result of several genes, each of which is turned on or off, up or down, by diet, exercise, medications, the environment, and other genes.

 So far, researchers have identified hundreds of genes that directly cause or subtly influence heart disease or stroke.
 Their tasks in the body range from regulating the amount of harmful LDL cholesterol in the bloodstream to controlling electrical communication between heart cells, influencing inflammation, determining the breakdown of fatty acids, and even setting the lifespan of certain cells.